 But hey…that’s just the way it is!
 It’s the price we pay for the convenience of being able to get from A to B with ease.
 Just imagine if we had to walk everywhere in Australia?
 No thank you!

-But what about car batteries?
-How expensive are they?
+But much is a car battery, how expensive are they?
+What is the average cost of a car battery in Australia?
 And is it worth buying cheap car batteries over the more expensive ones?
 How expensive is too expensive?
 In this article, we will explore it in further detail so that you can make a more informed decision when you’re all out of juice!

-How expensive are car batteries?
+So how much do car batteries cost?
+How expensive are car batteries in Australia?
 Well, it’s all about perspective.
 The fact is, you don’t have to spend much money on a car battery at all.
 In fact, for just $40, you can have your car battery replaced with a used one.
 Sure, you won’t get much life out of it, and you are always taking a risk buying a second hand product.
 However, at least your immediate problem will be fixed.

 Then of course, there are the premium car batteries, which can cost anywhere from $175, right up to $1,500 and beyond!
 But is it worth it?
 What do you gain from spending all of the extra cash?
 Again, it’s all about perspective.